Kin The Know

 If you can't give up your morning cuppa altogether, try lower-caffeine beverages like chamomile, oolong or green tea, or herbal infusions that do not contain caffeine at all.
 Many people find avoiding drinking their morning cup of coffee on an empty stomach can help, too, because this is when acid production is at its highest.

-Our body needs to stay hydrated and healthy at the best of times and this also aids in reducing bloating.
+Finally, our body needs to stay hydrated and healthy at the best of times and this also aids in reducing bloating, so be sure to drink your water every day.

 Image credit: Getty Images